Last editedOct 20225 min read

 Small businesses can benefit from open banking-powered products on their own.
 But where they really shine, however, is in combination with other payment technologies.
 Take Instant Bank Pay again.
 It can be used by small businesses exactly as described above.
 However it enables many more use cases for small businesses when used in combination with GoCardless’ Direct Debit functionality.

 For businesses that invoice their customers on a regular, recurring basis - such as professional services firms - Direct Debit can be used to ensure those payments are automatically collected on time.
-While Instant Bank Pay can be used for one-off payments outside of the normal ongoing invoicing cycle - which is something that half of small businesses do 10+ times per month¹.
+Direct Debit also helps with customer payment preference and offers complete coverage in situations where some banks may not have a good Open Banking solution at this point.
+Instant Bank Pay can be used for one-off payments outside of the normal ongoing invoicing cycle - which is something that half of small businesses do 10+ times per month¹.

 And for businesses that need upfront payment before offering their services - such as gyms and membership organisations - Instant Bank Pay can be used to instantly authorise the upfront payment, with a Direct Debit mandate being set up to collect all future payments.
 And both of these can be processed in the same quick and easy payment flow for the customer.